spurs v manchester city match reports

 Mike Sheron headed in a Terry Phelan cross after just three minutes to give the early advantage to City, but Nayim equalised when he hit a low half volley through a forest of legs in the box from 20 yards, after a long throw had been headed out to him.
 Right on half-time, Tottenham took the lead when Paul Allen played the ball in from the left wing to Sedgley and he drove a shot past Tony Coton.

-Into the second period, Spurs work a throw-in on the right through Dean Austin to Sheringham, who's shot crashes back off the foot of a post.
-It drops in the middle of the box, where Nayim got the ball stuck under his foot but reacted quickly to put Tottenham 3-1 up.
-The midfielder completed his hat-trick when Paul Allen found Nayim near the penalty spot after a good run down the right wing.
+Into the second period, Spurs worked a throw-in on the right through Dean Austin to Sheringham, whose shot crashed back off the foot of a post.
+It dropped in the middle of the box, where Nayim got the ball stuck under his foot but reacted quickly to put Tottenham 3-1 up.
+The midfielder completed his hat-trick when Paul Allen found him near the penalty spot after a good run down the right wing.
 He stopped the ball, picked his spot and curled it in around Coton.
 Man.
-City fans invaded the pitch at 4-1, with Police horses also getting on the grass, hoping to get the game abandoned, but the match ended with a very good win for Spurs, who went on to the semi-final.
+City fans invaded the pitch at 4-1, hoping to get the game abandoned, with Police horses also getting on the grass, but the match ended with a very good win for Spurs, who went on to the semi-final.
 The best goal of the match was scored by Terry Phelan, who slalomed through the Tottenham side and finished at the end of a 50 yard run.

 Teddy Sheringham also missed a penalty, probably because he was informed by City keeper Coton that he wouldn't get out alive if he scored !!